seajax/seajax/README.md

 interaction.

 # Prerequisites

-You must be on node version `10.15.3`
+You must be on Node.js version `10.15.3`
 # Setup

 First, install development tools using `npm install`.

 - 	**Windows:** To build all outputs, run